3axap4eHko/evnty/docs/index.md

  This is the primary method for adding event handlers that will react to the event being triggered.

 - @param listener - The function to call when the event occurs.
-- @returns An object that can be used to unsubscribe the listener, ensuring easy cleanup.
+- @returns `{Unsubscribe}` An object that can be used to unsubscribe the listener, ensuring easy cleanup.

  ```typescript
  // Add a listener to an event